Skull found in '97 in remote Alaska belongs to New York man - KTVZ

 Skull found in ’97 in remote Alaska belongs to New York man

-JUNEAU, Alaska (AP) — Alaska authorities say a skull found in a remote part of the state’s Interior in 1997 belongs to a New York man who likely died in a bear mauling.
-Alaska state troopers said in a statement Thursday that investigators used genetic genealogy to identify the remains as those of Gary Frank Sotherden.
+JUNEAU, Alaska (AP) — Alaska authorities say a skull found in a remote part of the state’s Interior in 1997 belongs to a New York man whose death was likely caused by a bear mauling.
+The Alaska State Troopers said in a statement that investigators used genetic genealogy to identify the remains as those of Gary Frank Sotherden.
 DNA was taken from the remains in April.
 Troopers say they contacted a relative who also provided a DNA sample.
 The relative told troopers Sotherden had been dropped off to go hunting in the 1970s in the area where his skull was found.
-The troopers did not respond to questions seeking details.
+A troopers spokesperson said Sotherden had been reported missing in the late 1970s.